druglogics/tfcheckpoint-umap/docs/index.md

 ## Protein Class Annotation {-}

 Each protein in TF2 can belong to one of the following 4 classes: `DbTF`, `coTF`, `Both` or `None`.
-Proteins were labeled as DNA-binding transcription factors if they belonged to the online list provided in [@Lovering2021].
+Proteins were labeled as DNA-binding transcription factors if they belonged to the online list provided in [@Lovering2021] (retrieved 2/11/2021).
 Proteins were labeled as co-transcription factors if they had at least one GO term annotation from this [online list](https://github.com/druglogics/tfcheckpoint-umap/blob/main/data/coTF_GO_terms.tsv).
 Proteins that belonged to both of these lists were labeled as `Both`.
 Obviously, proteins that belonged to none of these lists were labeled as `None`.